Articles in Famous Felines are written by

 However, it was not to be.
 On top of all her other problems, including now a heart murmur and some difficulties with her teeth, came kidney trouble so often fatal in older cats.
 So it was with brave Scarlett.
 Each day became more of a struggle for her, and the quality of life she could enjoy was deteriorating rapidly.
 She was hospitalised, but when she went home she could not even stand up.
 Karen said she 'knew there was no going back'.
 After consultation with her vets it was felt that the cat had suffered enough, and so on 11 October the heartbreaking decision was made to put her to sleep.
 She died peacefully in Karen's arms, with 'two wonderfully caring and compassionate vets' from NSALA in attendance.
 Anyone who has had to make a similar agonising decision will know how Scarlett's owner felt.

 Although she hasn't seen Scarlett's offspring for quite a while, Karen says she stays in touch with their owners and they were all doing well until Tanuki's death in late summer 2008.
-The remaining three, as far as we know, are fine.
+Then, in May 2013, it was reported that Samsara had also died, aged 17, after having had some health problems for a time.

 Deserving of a very special mention as well is the North Shore Animal League of America, who paid for all Scarlett's medical bills throughout an extraordinarily generous gesture.
 If anyone cares to make a small donation to NSALA in memory of Scarlett, and to aid their ongoing work with other needy animals, please visit their web page where methods of donation can be found.NSALA took a pawprint from Scarlett to incorporate into a plaque to be presented to Karen.
 The cat herself was cremated.
 There is a web page in memory of her, with links to other NSAL animals near the top of the page.